YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Change
 +++++++++++

-The CHANGE command alters the name-to-region or region-to-segment mapping and /or the environment for a region or segment.
+The CHANGE command alters the name-to-region or region-to-segment mapping and/or the environment for a region or segment.

 The format of the CHANGE command is: